motleytech/webcms/README.md

 * In `/webserver/conf` folder, edit the file `env_webcms.sh` and populate the values for passwords and django_secret.
 You should create your own values or use `makepasswd`  to generate random passwords (section on makepasswd below).
 Keep the values in the `env_webcms.sh` file secret... these are  essential to the security of your website.

 * Modify the server settings file `/webserver/webcms/setup/ws_settings.py` to configure the server install.
 You should change the domains that you want to support by changing `SITE_DETAILS`.
-By default, there are 3 predefined domains with 1 django process assigned to handle each domain (you can assign more than 1).
+By default, there is 1 domain defined with 1 django process assigned to handle it.
+You can have multiple domains with multiple django processes serving each domain.

-* Run the install script...
+* After the configuration, run the install script...
 <pre>
 cd /webserver/webcms/setup;
 python install.py
 </pre>

-The script will prompt you to create an admin user for managing your website.
+The script will install a bunch of stuff and will prompt you to create an admin user for managing your website.
 Go ahead and create one with a password of your choice.
 If the install procedure succeeds, your webserver is ready.
-Point your browser to http://www.yourwebsite.com/admin and start adding pages.
+Point your browser to `http://www.yourwebsite.com/admin` and start adding pages.
+Remember, `http://localhost/` might not work as nginx is not set to server at the localhost address in the production environment.

 #### Directions for creating a dev environment